An industry-led, fully remote programming course for Indian B.E/B.Tech degree

 Before writing off Todo Management as cliche and trivial, note that the students know only the basics of programming - they can write your average FizzBuzz program, but we can't expect much more than that in practical programming experience.

-One way to go about this would've been to start with rails generate scaffold - and everything would be sorted in a few hours.
+- and everything would be sorted in a few hours.
 But we wanted the students to be able to reason about every single line of application code in their codebase.
 Which meant we had to take the magic out of the very magical Rails framework and instead build up concepts from first-principles.

 This meant starting with the Ruby language, moving on to object-oriented programming, databases, ActiveRecord, HTML & CSS, request-response, view templating, cookies & sessions, user authentication, security, data validations, and the whole gamut of MVC.
 Considering all that, the 100 hours we had felt inadequate.